archetype-themes/devkit/1. Getting Started/Developing themes with components/c. Setting up the development environment.md

-# Setting Up Your Development Environment
+# Setting up your development environment

 ### 1. Clone and setup repos locally